There's currently no cure for Behçet's disease, but a number of treatments can help to relieve symptoms and reduce the risk of serious complications.

 Neonatal Behçet's disease

 There's a possibility that a baby can be born with a type of Behçet's disease that can cause ulcers on the baby's genitals and mouth.
-This type of Behçet's disease, known as neonatal Behçet's disease, is extremely rare, with only one or two cases being reported every few years.
+This type of Behçet's disease, known as neonatal Behçet's disease, is extremely rare, with only 1 or 2 cases being reported every few years.

 Corticosteroids can be used to help relieve symptoms of neonatal Behçet's disease.
-The condition usually resolves within six to eight weeks of the birth.
+The condition usually resolves within 6 to 8 weeks after the birth.